 Course Title: Electronic Products What will I study in year 9?
 You will explore your knowledge and understanding in of electronic products through the completion of 2 projects.
-These are: • The music box project.
-Students learn about different components and how they work, and solder them to a PCB.
-They then learn how to code their PCBs to show different lights and play different sounds.
-Responding to a client interview and a design brief, the students then code their PCB for purpose, design and make a casing for their PCBs. • The torch project.
-Students populate a PCB to make a torch.
-They then apply the iterative design cycle to model and test different casings for the torch, using a range of different workshop processes including CAD and CAM.
+These are: • The Electronic game project.
+Students populate a PCB to make an electronic game, learning about microcontrollers.
+They then manufacture a casing for the game using workshop tools, machinery and materials. • The music box project.
+Students learn about different components and how they work and solder them to a PCB.
+They then learn how to code their microcontrollers to show different lights and play different sounds.
+Responding to a client interview and a design brief, the students then code their PCB for purpose, design and make a casing for their PCBs.
 Students complete a series of exciting design and make projects, giving an excellent introduction into designing and making electronic products.
 What skills will I develop?
 Skills will be developed in: Recognising and using electronic components Understanding electronics as a system Recognising and populating PCB boards Soldering Programming microcontrollers Using the iterative design cycle to design for a target market, generate creative ideas using a variety of techniques Creating Computer Aided Design files for laser cutting Using workshop tools and machinery to manufacture casing designs Pathways at IGS: This is an ideal introduction to GCSE D&T Electronic Products.
 This can lead to Post 16 'A' level Product Design, as well as electronic engineering courses and manufacturing.
 Link to GCSE Specification: http://filestore.aqa.org.uk/resources/design-and-technology/specifications/AQA-8552-SP-2017.PDF Career pathways: Product Design, Electronic engineering courses and manufacturing industries.
-Who to see for further information: Mrs Eyles Curriculum Leader of Design & Technology
+Who to see for further information: Ms Clifford Leader of KS3 Technology